xin-huang/dadi-cli/README.md

     dadi-cli Plot --fs ./examples/results/fs/1KG.YRI.CEU.100.nonsynonymous.snps.unfold.fs --misid --model split_mig --pdf1d lognormal --dfe-popt ./examples/results/dfe/1KG.YRI.CEU.100.split_mig.dfe.lognormal.params.InferDFE.bestfits --cache1d ./examples/results/caches/1KG.YRI.CEU.100.split_mig.sel.single.gamma.spectra.bpkl --output ./examples/results/plots/1KG.YRI.CEU.100.nonsynonymous.snps.vs.lognormal.pdf

 By default, `dadi-cli` projects the sample size down to 20 for each population.
 Users can use `--projections` to change the sample size.

+### Using WorkQueue for distributed inference with dadi-cli

+`dadi-cli` `InferDM` and `InferDFE` has built in options to work with  Cooperative Computing Tools (`CCTools`)'s `Work Queue` for launching independent optimizations across multiple machines.
+This example will be for submitting jobs to a `Slurm Workload Manager`.
+First we want to submit a factory.

+    work_queue_factory -T slurm -M dm-inference -P mypwfile --workers-per-cycle=0 --cores=1 &

+`dm-inference` is the project name and `mypwfile` is a file containing a password, both of which are needed for `dadi-cli` use.
+Next you'll want to submit jobs from `dadi-cli`.

+    dadi-cli InferDM --fs ./examples/results/fs/1KG.YRI.CEU.100.synonymous.snps.unfold.fs --model split_mig --misid --p0 1 1 .5 1 .5 --ubounds 10 10 1 10 1 --lbounds 10e-3 10e-3 10e-3 10e-3 10e-5 --grids 100 120 140 --output ./examples/results/demo/1KG.YRI.CEU.100.split_mig.demo.check-convergence.params --optimizations 90 --maxeval 400 --work-queue dm-inference mypwfile

+`dadi-cli` will send the number of workers as the number of optimizations you request.
+The `check-convergence` and `force-convergence` options work with `Work Queue` as well.

 ### Available demographic models

 `dadi-cli` provides a subcommand `Model` to help users finding available demographic models in `dadi`.